Ty Conklin: International play

 Conklin played for the United States at the IIHF World Championship in the spring of 2004, 2005 and 2011.
 In the 2004 event, the Americans won a surprising bronze medal.
 Following an upset of the host Czechs and a shutout, 1–0 shootout victory over Slovakia in the bronze medal game, Conklin was selected as the tournament's best goaltender.

 Following the 2011 season, Conklin returned to play for the United States at the 2011 IIHF World Championship in Slovakia, with his best performance coming on May 6 against Canada in a 4–3 shootout loss in the qualifying round.
 Conklin was named player of the game after making 48 saves.
 The U.S. reached the tournament's quarter-finals, but lost to the Czech Republic, 4–0.

 Achievements

 NHL outdoor games

 Conklin participated in each of the first three NHL regular-season games outdoors, the most of any NHL player — even though on each occasion he was not his team's starting goaltender even a month prior to the game.
+Moreover, he appeared on a different team for each occasion.
 "I count myself very lucky", he said of the opportunity.
 "There's not a guy in this league who wouldn't like to play in these games."